“We are not makers of History. We are made by History.”

 Intent

-History is all around us.
-The study of history ignites children’s curiosity about the past in Britain and the wider world.
+We plan for the study of history to ignite children’s curiosity about the past in Britain and the wider world.
 Through finding out about how and why the world, our country, culture and local community have developed over time, children understand how the past influences the present.
 History enables children to develop a context for their growing sense of identity and a chronological framework for their knowledge of significant events and people.
-History learning at Dundale should help children understand their place in the world and begin to gain a narrative of the past
+What they learn through history can influence their decisions about personal choices, attitudes and values.

 Implementation